CINEMA TERMS & CONDITIONS

 Only if you have received a BOOKING CONFIRMATION number/email will we claim on the ring-fenced funds.

-'Ring-fenced funds not claimed upon will be released back into your account automatically.
+'Ring-fenced funds not claimed by us will be released back into your account automatically.
 Your bank can confirm how long this takes.

 07. Bookings & Tickets - Online Booking Fee